metagenomics/submg/docs/tutorial.md

 The software that was used for the binning of contigs needs to be named (e.g. "VAMB" or "maxbin2").

-Since we chose the `--known_coverage` option instead of `--coverage_from_bam`, we need to supply a `.tsv` table with depth of coverage information for each metagenomic bin.
+Since we chose the `--known-coverage` option instead of `--coverage-from-bam`, we need to supply a `.tsv` table with depth of coverage information for each metagenomic bin.
 This table has to contain the columns `Bin_id` and `Coverage`.
 A coverage table for our three mock bins is available at `examples/data/bin_coverage.tsv`.

 ```
 BINS: